F1 cost cap: Red Bull hold FIA talks at US GP but no deal yet ahead of Christian Horner-Zak Brown face off

 Red Bull boss Christian Horner and FIA president Mohammed Ben Sulayem held talks in the United States GP paddock on Friday, although the wait continues for any form of cost cap announcement.

-Horner and Ben Sulayem met for around 15 minutes between practice sessions, almost certainly discuss the subject that hangs a cloud over Formula 1 and it's 19th round of the season in Austin, Texas.
+Horner and Ben Sulayem met for around 15 minutes between practice sessions, almost certainly to discuss the subject that hangs a cloud over Formula 1 and its 19th round of the season in Austin, Texas.

 - Ferrari set early pace in US practice | Verstappen unhappy with car